Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Introduction

-Option pricing models have non-smooth initial data, with the discontinuous first derivatives of the payoff functions.
-The most popular time discretization method in option pricing is the Crank-Nicolson method, which leads undesired oscillations for non-smooth initial data.
-The instability of the Crank-Nicolson method is remedied by applying in the first four steps the implicit backward Euler method and then continuing with Crank-Nicolson method as time integrator, known as Rannacher smoothing \cite{Rannacher84}.
-Rannacher smoothing was used for different option pricing models \cite{Ikonen08,Pooley03}, which we apply here to the Heston model.
+Option pricing models have nonsmooth initial data, with the discontinuous first derivatives of the payoff functions.
+The most popular time discretization method in option pricing is the Crank-Nicolson (CN) method, which leads undesired oscillations for nonsmooth initial data.
+The instability of the CN method is remedied by applying in the first four steps the implicit backward Euler (BE) method and then continuing with CN method as time integrator, known as Rannacher smoothing \cite{Rannacher84}.
+We apply the Rannacher smoothing for the Heston model with combination of SIPG and CN.
+The effect of the Rannacher smoothing is clearly visible for digital call options.
+For American options, the LCP is solved by projected successive over relaxation (PSOR) \cite{Ikonen08,ikonen2009operator} or by projected Gauss-Seidel (PSG) method.
+At each time step, a large full LCP has to be solved \cite{clarke1999multigrid}.
+Because the condition number of the dGFEM discretized matrices increases rapidly for finer meshes, the convergence of the PSOR method slows down.
+Using the norm preconditioner in \cite{Georgoulis08} designed for dGFEM discretization of RCD equations, we show that the convergence of PSOR method can be accelerated.
+Numerical results show that the number of iterations at each time step is essentially mesh independent.
+To the best of our knowledge, the PSOR with a matrix preconditioner is used for the first time in the evaluation of American options.
+We further present the detailed comparison of the SIPG for European and American options with radial basis functions with the partition of unity methods (RBF-PUM) \cite{Mollapourasl19}, and with the NIPG \cite{Hozman16}.

-The paper is organized as follows: In the next section, we introduce Heston's model for option pricing, and give strong and variational forms of Heston PDE.
-Space discretization via SIPG method and time discretization by Crank-Nicolson method with Rannacher smoothing are described in Section~\ref{sec:dg}.
-In Section \ref{sec:numex}, we present numerical results for the valuation of European call, butterfly spread and digital call options.
-We also solve a convection dominated problem for European call options using adaptive dGFEM.
+The paper is organized as follows: In the next section, we introduce the Heston model for option pricing and give strong and variational forms of the underlying PDE.
+The space discretization via SIPG method and time discretization by CN method with Rannacher smoothing are described in Section~\ref{sec:dg}.
+The American option pricing as a LCP is formulated in Section~\ref{sec:aolcp} with the preconditioned PSOR method.
+In Section~\ref{sec:numex}, we give numerical orders of convergence for a test problem with a known solution, and we report on numerical results for European call as well as digital call and American put options, convection dominated problem for European call options using adaptive dGFEM.
+At the end of Section~\ref{sec:numex} we compare the dGFEM with the RBF-PUM methods for European and American options.
 The paper ends with some conclusions.